Adaptivity and Layout

 Provide a Great Experience in Each Environment

 When you take advantage of adaptivity, you can ensure that your UI responds appropriately to changes in the display environment.
-Follow these guidelines to give people a great experience on all devices and orientations.
+Follow these guidelines to give people a great experience on all devices and environments.

 Maintain focus on the primary content in all environments.
 This is your highest priority.
 People use your app to view and interact with the content they care about.
 Changing the focus when the environment changes can disorient people and make them feel they’ve lost control over the app.